DhavalSharma19/ISSU_Tool_Automation/README.md

 #### To run script for Spirent Traffic Configuration :- <br>

+Remember to run the script in spirent env. <br>
 Make changes in the testbed and try to keep the format same as given. <br>
 Make changes in the issu_user_data_file_input.yaml file according to your traffic details. <br>
 Uncomment line 90 to 111 in the file issu_verification_test_script.py and change device and interface names accordingly. <br>